AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >[!TAB New Editor]

-You can enable or disable this feature and configure favorite elements for insertion through the Editor settings.
-For details, view Editor settings.

 1. To edit or insert an element in a topic, click within the text boundary of the required element to make changes, or place the cursor at the end of the element after which you want to add a new element and select the required element from the toolbar (or press Alt+1 to open the Insert Element popup), which intelligently lists and inserts only valid elements for that location in the topic.

 1. Additionally you can use the Quick insert menu to readily insert allowed elements at the cursor position.
 Select **Control + /** for Windows or **Command + /** for Mac to access the elements.